ilbers/isar/doc/user_manual.md

 recipes.
 This target opens a terminal inside the buildchroot that runs the package build.
 To invoke it, just call
 `bitbake mc:${MACHINE}-${DISTRO}:<package_name> -c devshell`.

+## Using ccache for custom packages

+While base system is created from binary Debian repositories, some user packages are built from sources.
+It's possible to reduce build time for such packages by enabling ccache.

+To enable global ccache functionality, `USE_CCACHE = "1"` can be added to `local.conf`.
+If some package requires ccache to be always disabled, `USE_CCACHE = "0"` can be used in the recipe despite global setup.

+By default, ccache directory is created inside `TMPDIR`, but it can be adjusted by `CCACHE_TOP_DIR` variable in `local.conf`.
+Ccache directory `CCACHE_DIR` default value is `"${CCACHE_TOP_DIR}/${DISTRO}-${DISTRO_ARCH}"`, that means caches for different distros and architectures are not overlapped.

 ## Create an ISAR SDK root filesystem